-While a quicker restoration of the Vermont Yankee site would be good, regulators need to make sure that there is enough money, technical expertise and oversight to get the job done, and done well.
+While a quicker restoration of the Vermont Yankee site would be good, regulators need to make sure that there is enough money, effective incentives, and oversight to get the job done, and done well.

 When it comes to Vermont Yankee, Vermonters have already been burned once by promises that were not kept, polluting leaks that were hidden and management that failed to address serious problems.
 Succumbing again to vague or unenforceable promises would be foolhardy.
-As recent experience with the Vermont Gas pipeline shows, when it comes to big utility projects, things rarely go as planned.
+When it comes to closing nuclear plants, cost overruns are the norm.
+The unexpected is expected.
 Staying on budget or on time is too often a dream rather than a reality.
 Adequate funds need to be available to deal with problems when they arise.

 Entergy owns other nuclear plants that will be closing soon, including the Pilgrim Nuclear Facility in Massachusetts.
 What happens at Vermont Yankee may be a model for future clean-ups.
 It is important to get this one right and not allow Vermont’s environment and communities to be guinea pigs for a new endeavor that runs the risk of falling apart and leaves Vermont with yet another polluted mess.